aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheSimpleReadWriteSplittingPlugin.md

 RDS Proxy provides connection pooling and management that significantly improves application scalability by reducing database connection overhead and enabling thousands of concurrent connections through connection multiplexing.
 Connecting exclusively through the proxy endpoint ensures consistent connection management, automatic failover handling, and centralized monitoring, while protecting the underlying database from connection exhaustion and providing a stable abstraction layer that remains consistent even when database topology changes.
 To take full advantage of the benefits of RDS Proxy, it is recommended to only connect through RDS Proxy endpoints.
-By providing the read/write endpoint and a read-only endpoint to the Simple Read/Write Splitting Plugin, the AWS Advanced Python Driver will connect using these endpoints any time setReadOnly is called.
+By providing the read/write endpoint and a read-only endpoint to the Simple Read/Write Splitting Plugin, the AWS Advanced Python Wrapper will connect using these endpoints any time setReadOnly is called.

-There are limitations with the AWS Advanced Python Driver and RDS Proxy.
+There are limitations with the AWS Advanced Python Wrapper and RDS Proxy.
 This is currently intended, by design, since RDS Proxy decides which database instance is used based on many criteria (on a per-request basis).
-Due to this, functionality like [Failover](./UsingTheFailoverPlugin.md), [Enhanced Failure Monitoring](./UsingTheHostMonitoringPlugin.md), and topology-based [Read/Write Splitting](./UsingTheReadWriteSplittingPlugin.md) is not compatible since the driver relies on cluster topology and RDS Proxy handles this automatically.
+Due to this, functionality like [Failover](./UsingTheFailoverPlugin.md), [Enhanced Failure Monitoring](./UsingTheHostMonitoringPlugin.md), and topology-based [Read/Write Splitting](./UsingTheReadWriteSplittingPlugin.md) is not compatible since the wrapper relies on cluster topology and RDS Proxy handles this automatically.
 However, the driver can still be used to handle authentication workflows and to perform the endpoint-based read/write splitting of the Simple Read/Write Splitting Plugin.

 ## Using the Simple Read/Write Splitting Plugin against non-RDS clusters